 The concept of a mental map refers to a person's point-of-view about how they perceive their world.
 Each year level has a specific spatial context and scale that informs their mental map of the world.
 This develops from year to year as students increase their geographical knowledge, understanding and skills.

-In Year 3 Geography, the development of a student's mental map of the world is extended through learning about the location of Australia's neighbouring countries.
+In Year 5 Geography, the development of a student's mental map of the world is extended through learning about the location of the major countries of: